Who Wins and Who Loses When Customer Journeys Are Hijacked?

 Is it possible that an injected ad could result in a consumer paying less than they otherwise would?
 It certainly is – but we know that the content of injected ads is often deceptive.
 Many of these ads are designed to mimic legitimate advertisements, and some of them (roughly 5% to 10%) are designed to imitate legitimate alerts such as error messages.

 Additionally, the ways injected ads are delivered are often misleading.
-In some cases, these ads are displayed as a result of malware designed to look like legitimate software.
-And some of these ad injectors stand out for the lengths they go to in order to disguise their malware.
+In some cases, these ads are designed to look like legitimate software.
+And some of these ad injectors stand out for the lengths they go to in order to disguise their adware.

 How does Customer Journey Hijacking impact your business?